Anderson localisation in spatially structured random graphs: ExpRRG Model

 Let us now move to the case of $q=2$.
 In this case, we find that the delocalised phase is described by volumic scaling whereas the localised phase is characterised by a linear scaling of the data (see right half of Fig.~\ref{fig:ipr-scaling}).
 The data also shows that the volume-scale diverges on approaching the transition from the delocalised phase as \eq{ \Lambda_2 \sim \exp[b |\vartheta|^{-\nu_2^{\rm deloc}}]\,, } with $\nu_2^{\rm deloc}\approx 0.4$.
 Physically, this leads to the interpretation of the delocalised phase as a patchwork of non-ergodic volumes of volume-scale $\Lambda_2$.
 For $N \gg \Lambda_2$, the wavefunction can be viewed as an ergodic mosaic of such non-ergodic volumes such that on the global scales of the system size, the wavefunction is ergodic and the leading term is $\braket{{\cal I}_2}\sim N^{-1}$.
 On the other hand, for $N\ll \Lambda_2$, a single patch of non-ergodic volume covers the entire system size and one sees the non-ergodicity, characteristic of the critical point, for such system sizes.
 The asymptotic forms of the volumic scaling function in the delocalised phase can therefore be obtained as \eq{ {\cal F}^{\rm vol}_{q=2}(x)= \,, } leading to the asymptotic form of the IPR in the delocalised phase as \eq{ \braket{{\cal I}_2} \overset{N\gg\Lambda}{\sim} \frac{\Lambda}{N}\left(1-\sigma_2\frac{\ln \Lambda}{\ln N}\right)\,. }

-The scaling of $\braket{{\cal I}_2}$ in the localised phase, on the other hand, is best described by a linear scaling of the data characterised by a lengthscale $\xi_{q=2}$ which diverges as the critical point is approached as \eq{ \xi_{q=2}\sim |\vartheta|^{-\nu_2^{\rm loc}}\,. } We find that the exponent $\nu_2^{\rm loc}$ is different along the horizontal and vertical slices considered in the phase diagram, with the values being $\approx 0.8$ and $\approx 0.6$ respectively.
-Within the limitations of our scaling analysis performed using finite-sized systems, we cannot validate whether this difference is an artefact of our analysis and the two exponents become equal for analyses performed using larger system sizes.
+The scaling of $\braket{{\cal I}_2}$ in the localised phase, on the other hand, is best described by a linear scaling of the data characterised by a lengthscale $\xi_{q=2}$ which diverges as the critical point is approached as \eq{ \xi_{q=2}\sim |\vartheta|^{-\nu_2^{\rm loc}}\,. } We find that the exponent $\nu_2^{\rm loc}$ is slightly different along the horizontal and vertical slices considered in the phase diagram, with the values being $\approx 0.8$ and $\approx 0.6$ respectively.
+However, given that there exists a correlation length scale which diverges with the exponent $\nu_2^{\rm loc}$ upon approaching the transition from the localised phase, in the thermodynamic limit, we expect the two values to be the same.
+The magnitude of the discrepancy could therefore be seen as a lower bound to the systematic errors in its estimation within the limitations of our scaling analysis performed using finite-sized systems.
 Nevertheless, the validity of the linear scaling in the localised phase remains robust.

 Given that the $q=2$ IPR in the localised phase is independent of $N$, the asymptotic forms of the linear scaling function can be obtained as \eq{ {\cal F}^{\rm lin}_{q=2}(x)= \,, } which is numerically confirmed in Fig.~\ref{fig:ipr-scaling}.
 The aysmptotic form of the IPR in the localised phase is thence \eq{ \braket{{\cal I}_2}\overset{\ln N\gg\xi_2}{\sim} \frac{1}{\xi_{q=2}^{\sigma_2}}\,. }